Standard Length Sleeves

-We appreciate that providing a ‘Wear guide’ for a simple sleeve might seem a bit much and it’s all really very obvious…. sure, we get that.
+We appreciate that providing a ‘Wear guide’ for a simple sleeve might seem a bit much and it’s all really very obvious….
+OK, we get that.
 However, we also know from personal experience that getting a PICC Line for the first time can be very daunting.
-So, these simple steps can help make life a bit simpler when you’ve already got more than enough going on.
+These simple steps can help make life a bit simpler when you’ve already got more than enough going on.

 Open the pack…